 Are you vacationing in Tallinn and wondering where to go?
-We invite you to travel in time.
+We invite you to travel in time in our virtual reality experience VR Tallinn 1939/44.
 Come and see how Tallinn looked like in 1939 and experience the devastation it suffered in World War II in March 1944.

-An immersive journey through time takes you to the large capital of a small country in 1939.
+This VR experience is an immersive journey through time that takes you to the large capital of a small country in 1939.
 Enjoy the sunrise on the country’s most prestigious square or visit the Kuld Lõvi, once the city’s grandest hotel.
 Fly over Tallinn on the night of the 1944 March bombing or stand in the ruins of Harju Street.
 Our time travels make the impossible possible.

 In the time travel experience “VR Tallinn 1939/44”, the former views come to life in three dimensions and in color.
 The unique time travel experience is made even more memorable by the opportunity to take a look around the streets.
 The tour is accompanied by an audio guide that tells the story of Estonia and Tallinn in nine languages.